 • Strengthening operational resilience.
 Financial services must be better prepared in the event of a cyberattack or other disaster.
 This includes requiring operational resilience testing annually of ICT tools and subsequent reports and remediation plans to be shown to the relevant authorities.

 • Faster incident reporting.
 Financial services are required to report any incidents to the proper authorities according to the timeline of the relevant geographic authority.
-Since DORA unifies the approach to incident reporting, this enables a faster flow of information to meet these deadlines.
+Since DORA unifies the approach to incident reporting, it enables a faster flow of information to meet these deadlines.

 • More effective third-party risk management.
 DORA requires ICT risk management to become a core feature of EU-centered financial services’ business strategy, governance and operational execution.
 This is a holistic rather than a separate approach.